phette23/epheme/readme.md

 ## To Do

-- [ ] example - use mongo REST API to display wall of images
+- [x] example - use mongo REST API to display wall of images
 - [ ] mongo indexing wherever the db get queried
 - [ ] logging of some sort?
-Can always just pipe command's output to a file
+Can always pipe output to a file